TREAT Asia at a Glance

 A Cooperative Approach to Expanding the Safe and Effective Delivery of HIV/AIDS Treatment in Asia and the Pacific

 In the late 1990s, little attention was being paid to the growing HIV/AIDS crisis in Asia.
 Orchestrating a high-level symposium at the United Nations in 2000, amfAR, The Foundation for AIDS Research, was among the first to warn that without concerted action, the most populous continent on earth could become fertile ground for an explosion of HIV/AIDS.

-Across Asia and the Pacific today, almost five million people are living with HIV/AIDS, including 150,000 children, second only to sub-Saharan Africa.
-In 2008, 350,000 people were newly infected with HIV, and AIDS claimed the lives of more than 330,000.
+Across Asia and the Pacific today, almost five million people are living with HIV/AIDS, including 180,000 children, second only to sub-Saharan Africa.
+In 2011, 380,000 people were newly infected with HIV, and AIDS claimed the lives of approximately 310,000.

 The diversity of cultures and economies represented in Asia is reflected in the range of HIV/AIDS epidemics that span the region.
 In many areas, injection drug use is driving up rates of infection.
 And throughout the region, HIV is spreading among migrant workers, men who have sex with men (MSM), and commercial sex workers and their clients.

 In order to avoid escalating mortality rates, the need for a comprehensive response to the epidemic in Asia and the Pacific was clear.
 To be effective, the response required a significant scale-up of treatment and prevention programs, care, research, education, and training, as well as cooperation and partnership between the public and private sectors.
 Bringing to bear its experience in building a community-based clinical research network in the U.S., amfAR worked in consultation with physicians, researchers, and community groups across Asia and the Pacific to form a multinational network called TREAT Asia—Therapeutics Research, Education, and AIDS Training in Asia.
 The TREAT Asia Network was launched in 2001.